 Any stress-management strategy is better than the wine-before-bed route.
 “Having a nightcap might help you to fall asleep, but as your body metabolises the alcohol, it can disrupt sleep,” Troxel explains.

 In addition to getting out of bed if and when you do wake up, Troxel’s golden rule is to keep the bed for sleep and sex alone.
 “That means avoid engaging in other activities, such as working, checking emails or social media, even eating in bed,” she says.
 Because our brain learns by association, engaging in those other activities sends the wrong signal, which can lead to disrupted sleep.
-Finally, if you find yourself absolutely unable to fall back asleep after getting out of bed, Troxel says that deep breathing (such as this trick we swear by), relaxation, or meditation exercises can be helpful.
+Finally, if you find yourself absolutely unable to fall back asleep after getting out of bed, Troxel says that deep breathing, relaxation or meditation exercises can be helpful.